tetiana-olshevska/spreadsheets_update_from_api/README.md

 # Spreadsheets update from API

-The task was to get exchange rates from API of choice (mine was - https://api.privatbank.ua/p24api/exchange_rates?json as you can access archive data).
+The task is to get exchange rates from API of choice (mine is - https://api.privatbank.ua/p24api/exchange_rates?json as you can access archive data).
 Then theese exchange rates should be uploaded to Google Spreadsheets and updated due to dates that user may enter.

-So, with this application user enters any date period and gets exchange rates in desired Google Spreadsheet by columns:
+So, with this application user enters any date period within last 4 years and gets exchange rates in desired Google Spreadsheet by columns:
 * Date
 * Currency
 * Sale Rate NB - Sale rate of National Bank of Ukraine